Creative Coding I - p5.js Examples

 11_3d_basics → 12_geometric_scene

-- Read the comments - I’ve added comments to explain what’s happening
+- Read the comments - Each sketch is heavily commented to explain what’s happening

-- Modify values - Play ariound with the numbers and see what happens
+- Modify values - Change numbers and see what happens

 - Combine ideas - Try mixing concepts from different examples